MMateo1120/Excel_division_by_row_count_app/README.md

 6. Enter the name of the new excels (e.g. '_Student' for '1_Student.xlsx', '2_Student.xlsx', etc.).

+7. Choose one of the options for dividing the Excel file:

+    - "Keep the style of the cells" to retain all cell styles.

+    - "No style (date and custom formats still kept)" to keep only date and custom formats.

+    - "Much faster no style" for a quicker operation without retaining custom formats.
+Note: Dates will be converted to include hours, minutes, and seconds.

-7. Click the "Submit" button to divide the Excel file.
+8. Click the "Submit" button to divide the Excel file.
 You are done.

 ## Requirements